 Why You Should Eat Yogurt

 The health benefits of eating yogurt are real (and delicious).
-Yogurt contains probiotics, which are live, cultured bacteria that are good for your gut.
+Yogurt contains probiotics, which are live, cultured bacteria and other microbes that are good for your gut.
 These beneficial bacteria provide many health-supporting benefits for:

 - Inflammatory bowel diseases

 - Oral health concerns

 - Digestive upset (diarrhea) from infections or antibiotic use

 In order to be formally considered yogurt, the probiotic mix you add to your yogurt’s base must contain both Lactobacillus bulgaricus and Streptococcus thermophilus.

 Probiotics work by competing with harmful microorganisms for space and resources in your intestines.
 Probiotics antagonize unhealthy microbes and work with your immune system’s response to fight them.
 Floratrex™, the probiotic in this recipe, features L. bulgaricus, S. thermophilus, and 23 other health-promoting strains for a healthy, happy microbiome.

 - Total time: 18-30 hours

 - Food-safe thermometer